chuckleong21/scofirroto/content/about/_index.md

 Section [R Oceanos](/r-oceanos) are things about _R programming languages_ written primarily in English since most work I did with R was in English.

 Section [人間](/homosapiens) are some excerpts about life or personal feelings written in whatever languages that I see fit.
-Basically _nothing important_ but want to make sure I leave some kind of record behind.

-# R News
-- On **21 Jan 2021**, the annual Rstudio conference [rstudio::global](https://global.rstudio.com/home) takes place online this year due to epidemic concern, make sure you check it out!
+Considered them some random tweet threads.

 {{< /tab >}}